A marble tablet thought to be the oldest copy of the Ten Commandments will be auctioned in December at Sotheby’s in New York.

 “This is really one-of-a-kind, it’s one of the most important historic artifacts that I’ve ever handled.”

 The stone was probably carved between 300 and 800 CE (AD).
-Its original home was probably destroyed by Roman or Crusader invasions.
+Its original home was likely destroyed by Roman or Crusader invasions.

 It was dug up during railway works in the south of what is now Israel but was not recognised as an important artefact.
 In fact, for a time it was used as a paving stone.